Commonwealth Shared Scholarship Scheme

 How to Apply

-In order to apply for this scholarship, you must submit an application to both the University of Birmingham and the Commonwealth Scholarship Commission.
+In order to apply for this scholarship, you must complete both of the following steps:

 Funding, Graduation & Awards